jonmon6691/threatmodels/threatmodels/pages/pgp.md

 # Architecture

-Since PGP is designed to encrypt email, the archiecture is considerd federated since anyone can host an email server that can accept PGP messages.
+Since PGP is designed to encrypt email, the architecture is considered federated since anyone can host an email server that can accept PGP messages.